Skip to main content

 Testing

-Testing all Deploys prior to committing them to Mainnet can assist authors in detecting bugs and inefficiencies prior to incurring gas fees.
-Casper provides several methods of testing, including unit testing, testing using NCTL and sending Deploys to Testnet.
+Testing all transactions prior to committing them to Mainnet can assist authors in detecting bugs and inefficiencies prior to incurring gas fees.
+Casper provides several methods of testing, including unit testing, testing using NCTL and sending transactions to Testnet.

 Information on these processes can be found at the following locations: